CaledoniaProject/AdvancedLogParser-CLI/readme.md

 ## Advanced Log Parser
 Read and understand logs with SQL phrase.

-## Example usage
+## Quick start

-Insert the first two fields from /etc/passwd into table 'parser',
+Insert the first two fields from /etc/passwd into a table called 'parser',

 <pre>
 ./logparser.pl \